ShashankLokeshaReddy/MDZ-J-rgenhake/README.md

 ## Admin console of Django Server and Super User Creation
 Step 1: Open the terminal of the "folder_name-app-seed" container in the Docker Desktop.

-Step 2: Enter cmd "python manage.py migrate" to migrate the database.
+Step 2: Enter cmds "python manage.py makemigrations" and "python manage.py migrate" to setup and migrate the database.

 Step 3: Create super user with the cmd "python manage.py createsuperuser --username=some_username --email=some_email" and also enter the passwords after that.